Amustache/vroumbot/CONTRIBUTING.md

 - You can run pre-commit independently using `pre-commit run --all-files`
 - If, for some reason, you need to commit without a check, use `git commit --no-verify [...]`
-- You can check you code using `python3 -m pylint *.py`

 ### Pull requests